 Advance orders let florists plan and place orders for unique flowers and stock only what’s needed, cutting down on waste.
 Although flower subscription helps with inventory, not all florists in Singapore offer subscription services.
 Moreover, it is time-consuming and more delicate as flowers have to be carefully picked and delivered without an aqua pack.

 These flowers have to be placed in water upon delivery lest it withers.
-So we wouldn’t recommend leaving flower boxes at the doorstep or in your riser!
+So always ensure there is someone to receive your flower delivery.
+We wouldn’t recommend leaving flower boxes at the doorstep or in the riser!

 How to choose the best flower subscription for you